Bihui-Jin/CodeModernization/README.md

 - Note: install libzstd-dev to build Python 3.14 or newer but Ubuntu 20.04 does not include a sufficiently new version of this package to build the `compression.zstd` module.

 When building the image, TMLF fails to install as it requires Python >= 3.12, which is higher than kaggle's provided Python 3.11.13

+<a id="execute-baseline"></a>
+#### Baseline
+- `Dockerfile.base` → build the base image with pinned toolchains.
+- `run_docker_w_time.py` → execute notebooks in containers and capture wall-clock runtime, logs, and exit status.
+- `run_docker_w_time_parallel.py` → execute notebooks in parallel and capture wall-clock runtime, logs, and exit status.
+- **`run_docker_w_time_erroredout.py` → tell me what it is based on your understanding.
+I'll ask you on this Friday.**
+- Saves output back to the kaggle script

+<a id="execute-downgrade"></a>
+#### API Downgrade

+#### Metrics
+- Pass Rate: fraction of notebooks that execute to completion without csv generated (and valid csv).
+- Replication Rate: replicated score relative to the notebook’s original reported score.
+- Runtime: end-to-end execution time per notebook/run (upgrade vs. downgrade conditions).

 ### API Upgrade